robotix/2020.robotix.in/_tutorials/event/bricks.markdown

 ![image alt text](/img/tutorial/events/bricks/image_0.png)

 The V-out pin is attached to analog pin of arduino and can be calibrated as required.
-This sensor detects with from 100 grams to 1 kg.
+This sensor detects with from 50 grams to 1 kg.
+Force Sensitive Resistor can be purchased from [this](http://www.amazon.in/Simple-Labs-Force-Sensitive-Resistor/dp/B01M0ZFOEZ) link.

 ##### 2.Flex sensor